TanStack/table/README.md

   - This function is used to resolve any props needed for this row.
   - You can use the `getRowProps` hook to extend its functionality.
   - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**
+- `index: Int`
+  - The index of the original row in the `data` array that was passed to `useTable`.
+If this row is a subRow, it is the original index within the parent row's subRows array
+- `original: Object`
+  - The original row object from the `data` array that was used to materialize this row.
+- `path: Array<string>`
+  - This array is the sequential path of indices one could use to navigate to it, eg. a row path of `[3, 1, 0]` would mean that it is the **first** subRow of a parent that is the **second** subRow of a parent that is the **fourth** row in the original `data` array.
+  - This array is used with plugin hooks like `useExpanded` and `useGroupBy` to compute expanded states for individual rows.
+- `subRows: Array<Row>`
+  - If subRows were detect on the original data object, this will be an array of those materialized row objects.

 ### Cell Properties